zorec/ng2-pack/README.md

 - **addColumn** A column was added by a user.
 Event data contain column id.
 Type: string
 - **removeColumn** A column was removed by a user.
 Event data contain column id.
 Type: string
 - **sortColumn** A column was sorted by a user.
 Event data contain a tuple with column id and direction, either 'asc' or 'desc'.
-Type: [string, string]
+Type: SortColumnEvent
 - **addingColumn** A column is being added at a specific position.
 Event data Type. number | undefined
 - **reorderColumns** Columns were reordered.
 Event data contain new order of column ids Type: string[])
 - **toggleSubfield** Triggered when a visibility for a subfield is changed.
 Type: ToggleSubfieldEvent